Frequently Asked Questions

 Q: Who sponsors TWTP?

 A: TWTP is sponsored by the Offices of the Dean of the College and Campus Life and Student Services.
 It is organized by the staff and students of the Brown Center for Students of Color.
-The Interim Director and the staff of the Center work with and supervise the TWTP Student Coordinators.
+The Director and the staff of the Center work with and supervise the TWTP Student Coordinators.
 Over fifty students work behind the scenes to implement this pre-orientation program.
 The Minority Peer Counselors (MPCs) and other Center student staff members work together to implement logistics, co-facilitate workshops and lead small group discussions for the participants.

 Q: Why is it called the Third World Transition Program?